ContextPilot: Fast Long-Context Inference via Context Reuse: Design Overview

-\mypar{(2) Overlap within multi-turn conversations} Figure~\ref{fig:example_multi-turn} shows that in multi-turn interactions, users often revisit related topics, causing the retriever to return the same documents with slightly different rankings.
+\mypar{(2) Overlap within multi-turn conversations} \autoref{fig:example_multi-turn} shows that in multi-turn interactions, users often revisit related topics, causing the retriever to return the same documents with slightly different rankings.
 As previous turns become part of the input, later retrievals frequently duplicate content already present in the cached history.
 Our MT-RAG~\cite{mtrag} trace study quantifies this effect: on average, 40\% of retrieved documents in any turn overlap with earlier ones in the same session.
+Even within a single turn, distinct context blocks can share overlapping content (e.g., Kennedy's death date appears across multiple blocks), creating content-level redundancy.